thinkbigthings/zdd/README.md

 Postgres should be installed with a user named "postgres".
 You should be able to access the database with `psql -U postgres`

+Database on docker
+sudo apt install docker.io (maybe don’t install as sudo?
+All docker commands after this have to be sudo) sudo docker pull postgres docker run --rm   --name pg-docker -e POSTGRES_PASSWORD=postgres -d -p 5555:5432  postgres (from another command line) psql -h localhost -U postgres -d postgres -p 5555 (see it running) docker container ls
+Stop (might not preserve data) sudo docker container stop pg-docker

+Can we create users from command line?
+Install extensions/etc?
+Or does that need to be baked in to the docker file and image?
+Creating the database is SQL, and that can be executed by psql.
+Just can’t be executed in a transaction from flyway

 For the first time setup, with PG installed, run create-db.sql Flyway connects to an existing database in a transaction,